itchy-o/rfid_experiment/test7/README.md

 This configuration is scheduled for test at HQ 2025-03-02, and first public appearance during Som Saptalahn at Fiske Planetarium 2025-03-15.

+IMPORTANT: Due to the huge number of tags in tag_coords.py causing memory exhaustion errors, this code uses a different syntax to initialize the tag mapping dictionary.
+It is probably worth further optimizing that file by precompiling to a binary .mpy file using the mpy-cross utility.

 ## Summary of pod hardware
 Each Sono Chapel pod consists of:
 - A [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/)